 Republished in: Escape from New York: The New Negro Renaissance beyond Harlem.
 Edited by Davarian Baldwin and Minkah Makalani.
 Minneapolis: University of Minnesota Press, 2013.
 157-180.

 Honors and Awards

-Finalist, 2015 Weber-Clements Prize for Best Nonfiction Book on Southwestern America, William P. Clements Center for Southwest Studies and the Western History Association
+Finalist, 2015 David J. Weber Prize for Best Nonfiction Book on Southwestern America, William P. Clements Center for Southwest Studies and the Western History Association

 2015 Helen I. Mandeville Award for Excellence in Undergraduate Teaching in the Humanities, SLU College of Arts and Sciences